-Keiron Roberts is a research fellow in low/ clean carbon technologies within the University of Portsmouth Research England funded GreenTech South Innovation hub.
+Keiron Roberts is a research fellow in low/ clean carbon technologies and resource management within the University of Portsmouth Research England funded GreenTech South Innovation hub.
 He is researching disruptive markets and policies to enable the uptake of new renewables, energy storage and market pricing to improve the islands energy autonomy as part of the Innovate UK funded Isle of Wight Energy Autonomous Community project.
 He is currently coordinating the UNEP IRP marine plastic litter think piece for delivery at the upcoming G20 events.

 Keiron is a visiting research fellow at the University of Southampton where he previously held the position of research fellow.
 He is contributing to two research projects investigating the potential application of the circular economy model within the operations of a large water and wastewater company (Southern Water, ZeroWIN), and part of the continued development of the solid waste infrastructure model of GB within the MISTRAL project (EPSRC funded), with outputs influencing the UK's waste management infrastructure.
 Prior to his postdoctoral work he completed a PhD funded by EPSRC and the EU FP7 All Gas project, investigating the use of marine micro algae for biogas production.

 Keiron is a researcher with expertise in wastewater, solid waste and energy systems and resource management and technologies, with a particular focus on sustainability and the circular economy.

 University of Southampton, PGCE Secondary and Tertiary Physics

 Demand Response Model Development for Smart Households Using Time of Use Tariffs and Optimal Control—The Isle of Wight Energy Autonomous Community Case Study,

 Semi-continuous anaerobic digestion of the marine micro-algal species I. galbana and D. salina grown under low and high sulphate conditions,

 Applying circular economy thinking to industry by integrating education & research activities,